programminghistorian/ph-submissions/lessons/collaborative-blog-with-jekyll-github.md

 Under "Branch name pattern", type the name of your repository branch that is being published by GitHub Pages as a website.
 If you have followed this lesson closely, the name should be "gh-pages".

-Scroll down to the "Rule settings" section and check the checkbox next to "Require pull request reviews before merging".
+Scroll down to the "Protect matching branches" section and check the checkbox next to "Require pull request reviews before merging".
 More information will appear just below this text.

 In the dropdown, choose "1", which will make the dropdown display "Required approving reviews: 1".

-This means that when contributors who have not been assigned an "admin" role are ready to publish something, one other person on your team needs to press a button to allow that to happen (with the understanding that they will first read the new material to give feedback and/or fix things such as broken Markdown formatting).
+This means that when contributors are ready to publish something, one other person on your team needs to press a button to allow that to happen (with the understanding that they will first read the new material to give feedback and/or fix things such as broken Markdown formatting).

 Check the checkbox next to "Dismiss stale pull request approvals when new commits are pushed".

 If someone asks for their blog post to be reviewed, but then makes some changes to that post before the reviewer has a chance to see the post, this means the reviewer will be directed to look at just the latest version of the post up for review.

-An additional option, "Restrict who can push to matching branches", will only be available to check (in a checkbox) if you have created an organization this repository lives inside, as discussed in the third paragraph of this ["review permissions" section](#reviewer-permissions).

-Checking this rule limits who is allowed to move changes such as new blog posts to the branch that publishes your website.
-In our setup, people with the "admin" role can already move changes to the public website without needing someone else to approve these first.
-"Admin" users are also the people who are allowed to approve other authors' posts (that is, to make them appear on the public website).
-You can add collaborator usernames using this field if/when contributors are comfortable with being able to push content to the public website without approval from someone else.
+In our setup, people with the "owner" role can already move changes to the public website without needing someone else to approve these first.
+Anyone can approve a pull request, but the owner is the only one able to do so for their own work.

-"Admin" users and others you add here can still make use of the review system described later in this lesson.
-However, they just have the additional option of not waiting for a collaborator to approve their changes, if they are confident they understand how to update the website.
-Even contributors who always want feedback on a new blog post may appreciate being able to skip the approval process when making other small, simple changes to the website, such as updating an author's name.

-In the screenshot below, you can see users Brandon and Amanda both override the restriction on who can push to the public website, but SLab Doge cannot (and so does not appear in this list of usernames):

-{% include figure.html filename="groupblogging-set-branch-restrictions.png" caption="Screenshot showing how to restrict some collaborators to following the review process" %}

-Click the green "Save changes" button at the bottom-left of the page.
+Click the green "create" button at the bottom-left of the page to save your changes.

 You will want the site to send notifications if someone on your team requests a reviewer.
 Each reviewer can receive these notifications by visiting <https://github.com/settings/profile> and clicking on "notifications" in the left-hand menu.
 Scroll down to the "email notifications" section, make sure the email account you want to receive notifications is entered correctly, and tick the checkbox next to "Pull Request reviews".